-Feeling the urban environment to be confining, Crimi set up a home and studio in New Paltz, NY, in 1972, where he allowed the rural surroundings seep into his works.
+Feeling the urban environment to be confining, Crimi set up a home/studio in New Paltz, NY, in the early 1970s, where he allowed the rural surroundings seep into his works.
 In 2007, he relocated in a home/studio in the Taghkanic Hills of Columbia County.

 Since the late 1960s, he has exhibited his work in New York City, throughout the Mid-Hudson Valley, and in the Berkshires.
 He has taught privately, as well as at the Woodstock School of Art.

 _______ • _______